 Zach agreed and thanked her for lending a hand.
 He also said he'd spread the word that they needed to leave the press alone, rather than try to get them to leave.
 He did ask her if stoking the fires of the press might not help them score more money?
 She reminded him that Emkir handled that back in the Inthe system, so perhaps he should ask the Admiral.
 Finally, Zach thanked her for her help and she told him she'd call him once she had some more information.
 Inger said she just hoped to return to the ship without having to fight her way in.
 Again, Zach started talking in circles, wondering if starting things to drawing in more press would raise interview offers.

 Rather than fuel his ride around the circle by answering, Ms. Vik just let him fade out.
 When he finally said he appreciated her input, she cheerily said, "Not a problem."
 Before she could cut the connection, he said, "Oh.
 How is your field trip going?
 Are you having fun?" and she answered, "Well.
 I was."
 Defensively, Zach said, "Well, you still can.
 I mean there's no rush on this.
 We're not going anywhere soon."
 Inger agreed, and thanked him for making her day sooo much more special.
 Once the connection was cut, Zach waited for the guys to get done taking their showers and cleaning up.
-As he was dressing after his shower, Emkir looked at his ship coveralls and realized they'd never set up to get ship crew patches.
+As he was dressing after his shower, Emkir looked at his ship coveralls and realized they'd never talked about getting ship crew patches.
 He resolved to mention that the next time the crew were all together.

 When he came out of his stateroom, Zach called Emkir into the lounge and they started talking about Inthe, and comparing that to their current situation.
 Zach brought up antagonizing the press, and the likely effects it would have on Rol's price point.
 Emkir said they should ask Rol how he felt about it?
 When Zach persisted, Emkir had to verbally push him to understand they couldn't cut the retired Marine out of the loop.
 Soon Emkir was sitting, listening as Zach re-hashed the same issues over again.
-Who to sell to, questions about security and if they should go off-ship for an interview.
+Who to sell to, questions about security and if they should go off-ship for an interview?
 As they sat sawing old wood, Aiden emerged from his stateroom.
 Aiden saw Zach and Emkir debating.
 Emkir took on the large and smaller fish as they came.
 Emkir suggested having the smaller shows come aboard the ship, using that to lure in the big fish.

 Zach said that would reduce the price the big fish would pay.
 He insisted they needed to start with the big ones.
 Then, Zach asked what Emkir thought he should say to the reporters in the bay?
 When Aiden threw out a sarcastic comment, that Emkir should say they were accepting bids for interviews, Zach said that was a fantastic idea.
 Emkir decided that, rather than going down to the crowd below, he would start doing research, to see who was the biggest local name in info-tainment.
 He would check talk shows on the station.
 As he started working, based on his former experience in the system, Emkir decided to style himself as Major Kaihvos' publicity agent.
 He started making calls, to see if he couldn't figure out who they wanted to approach first.
 Rol emerged to find Emkir starting his research while Zach and Aiden continued to discuss the various ideas.